jonstephens85/Cosmos-WSL2/README.md

 | [Cosmos-1.0-Autoregressive-13B-Video2World](https://huggingface.co/nvidia/Cosmos-1.0-Autoregressive-13B-Video2World) | Video + Text based future visual world generation | [Inference](cosmos1/models/autoregressive/README.md)   |
 | [Cosmos-1.0-Guardrail](https://huggingface.co/nvidia/Cosmos-1.0-Guardrail) | Guardrail contains pre-Guard and post-Guard for safe use | Embedded in model inference scripts |

+## Installation
+The original Cosmos project was intended to be run locally or deployed on a server via a Linux operation system.
+This guide walks you through the installation of Cosmos on Windows via WSL2.

+### Hardware requirements
+Cosmos requires a recent GPU with at minimum 24 GB of VRAM.
+To run the 16B models, a minumum of 48 GB of VRAM is needed.

+**Supported Hardware Microarchitecture Compatibility:**

+- NVIDIA Blackwell
+- NVIDIA Hopper
+- NVIDIA Ampere

+**Minimum hardware configuration for 7B: NVIDIA RTX 3090.
+Recommended 4090 or better** <br>
+**Minimum hardware configuration for 14B: NVIDIA RTX A6000.
+Recommend RTX 6000 Ada or better**

+Follow the [Cosmos Installation Guide for Windows via WSL2](INSTALL.md) to setup the docker.

 ## Example Usage

 ### Inference

-Follow the [Cosmos Installation Guide for Windows via WSL2](INSTALL.md) to setup the docker.
 For inference with the pretrained models, please refer to [Cosmos Diffusion Inference](cosmos1/models/diffusion/README.md) and [Cosmos Autoregressive Inference](cosmos1/models/autoregressive/README.md).

 The code snippet below provides a gist of the inference usage.